prajjwalmehta123/Lenet5/baseline/README.md

 	2. Tensor_baseline: An implementation of LeNet using PyTorch tensors.

 Our program exceeds the performance of LeNet-from-Scratch, completing one epoch in approximately 20 seconds on both GPU and CPU while LeNet-from-Scratch takes 180 secs for one epoch and matches the accuracy of both baseline models.

+Our Approach, however is not as fast and efficient as the modern Pytorch implementation for Lenet5, but our GPU solution reaches a better accuracy of ~95% in one epoch, whereas the Pytorch implementation only reaches ~90%